EMT for Paramedics Practice Test

 - Integration (verbal report, field impression, and transport decision)

 This portion of the test will last for only 15 minutes.

 Integrated Out-of-Hospital Scenario will involve the care of a pediatric, geriatric, or adult patient together with a Professional Paramedic Partner assigned by your NREMT representative.
 You must demonstrate the ability to manage a call, lead a team, communicate, and maintain professionalism.

 You will have 20 minutes to complete this portion of the test.

 How to Register for the Test

-Candidates for the Emergency Medical Technician Exam must register an account on the NREMT website.
+Candidates for the Emergency Medical Technician for Paramedics Exam must register an account on the NREMT website.
 You will then have to fill out a form that will ask for your social security number.
 After submitting the information, you will be taken to the online registration process where you will fill in your basic information and provide your role status as either a current Nationally Certified EMS Professional or a taker applying to become Nationally Certified.

 Please note that your address information must be accurate if you are opting to have a printed card/certificate mailed to you.